Making a Creative Difference in our Community

 Planet Youth in Support of Youth Mental Health

-AN ANNUAL OUTREACH AND YOUTH EXHIBITION PROGRAM FOR ELEMENTARY AND HIGH SCHOOL STUDENTS IN SUPPORT OF YOUTH MENTAL HEALTH
+SCHOOL OUTREACH AND YOUTH EXHIBITION PROGRAM FOR ELEMENTARY AND HIGH SCHOOL STUDENTS IN SUPPORT OF YOUTH MENTAL HEALTH

 This program includes an elementary school outreach component, where our ECFTA Arts Educators ‘take art on the road’ to school classrooms throughout the community.
 For high school students, the ‘call for student artists’ is incorporated into their arts curriculum.
 The goal for each year is to create a theme that connects back to mental health and self reflection, utilizing the creative project as the catalyst for sharing and dialogue.
 The project partners with YouthTalk (a division of CMHA), UGDSB Support Services, CWDHS staff and others.